Yandex Cloud

 --subnet-ids <subnet_IDs>

-In the --zone-ids parameter, list the availability zones separated by commas.
-Their number must not decrease.
+In --zone-ids, list the availability zones separated by commas.
+Their total number must not decrease.

 Warning

-After adding a new availability zone, delete one of the old zones from the list.
+After adding a new availability zone, remove one of the old zones from the list.
 Otherwise, you will not be able to delete an old availability zone after you run the command.

-In the --subnet-ids parameter, list the subnets in the ru-central1-a, ru-central1-b, and ru-central1-d availability zones, separated by commas.
-You must specify subnets for these zones even if the Apache Kafka® hosts are placed in a smaller number of availability zones.
+In --subnet-ids, list the subnets for the ru-central1-a, ru-central1-b, and ru-central1-d availability zones, separated by commas.
+You must specify subnets for these zones even if the Apache Kafka® hosts are deployed in fewer zones.
 You need all three availability zones for ZooKeeper hosts.

 2. In the Managed Service for Apache Kafka® cluster description, change the list of availability zones under zones: